zxw880507/DB-movie/README.md

 # DB-MOVIE

 DB-MOVIE is an single page app for Movie/TV browsing and help users to discover their next show by reliable stats.
+Registered users could favor some media and personal favorite movies and TV shows list can be modified upon favorite tab.
+Guests and users both are accessible to search media by keywords, but only users have favorites settings.

+The front-end has been deployed to Netlify and the live site can be found [here](https://dbmovie-zxw.netlify.app/).
+The back-end is being hosted by Heroku.

 ### Front end

 - [x] react-app
+- [x] react-router-dom
+- [x] react-redux & thunk
 - [x] bootstrip, material-UI

 ### Back end

 - [x] Express
+- [x] Sequelize ORM
 - [x] node-cache
 - [x] axios
+- [x] JWT auth

 The back-end repo was built using Node.js and Express with third party(TMDB) API integration.
 Also the API request performance is optimized by caching for storing and retrieving response data.
 &nbsp;